 Where: 3530 East Douglas Avenue, Des Moines

 Amenities: Sargent Park is home to Des Moines’ first natural playscape.
-It also has picnic tables, a recreation trail and restrooms.
+It also has picnic tables, a recreation trail, and restrooms.

-Why we Love Sargent Park in the Fall: For young children, the natural playscape at Sargent park is a big treat!
+Why We Love Sargent Park in the Fall: For young children, the natural playscape at Sargent Park is a big treat!
 This is a great place to spend a fall day as a family hiking, and exploring.